 - If you will be onsite get there early and learn all the controls of the platform that you’re going to be using.

-First, you have to understand your audience.
+To understand how to create successful virtual presentations, you first have to understand your audience.
 They are busier now than ever.
 If they’re not on camera they’re multitasking – sometimes they’re doing it even if they are on camera.
 The best way to grab people’s attention from the start is to START.
 Don’t do housekeeping on camera or wait an extra five minutes for everyone to get there.
 Jump right into the content and get going.

 Engage people early.
 Have them answer an easy question in the chat box.
 There’s scientific evidence that people can only sustain their attention for 10 minutes on the same thing.
 Switch it up at least every 10 minutes; change topics, ask a question, go to the chat, ask more questions, show a video, etc. Just engage your audience somehow.

 If you usually do 60 minute live presentations you’ll probably want to do 30 minute virtual presentations, shorter is better.

 Ask yourself “What do I want my audience to know, feel and do?”
 KNOW is the information.
 If you’re just dispensing information you’re wasting people’s time, you may was well just send a memo.
 You want ACTION you want them to DO something.
 FEEL is the emotional part.
 There’s neuroscience that proves we don’t make decisions based on logic, we make them based on emotion – if you want them to buy into what you’re saying, make them FEEL something.
 Appeal to pride, ego, sense of security, fear or whatever it is that will motivate them to take the action that you want them to take.